komuw/muzix_recommender/README.md

 That command will install requirements, migrate and runserver.
 * Go to your browser and enter: [http://localhost:5700/](http://localhost:5700/)

-2. Using vagrant and ansible:
+B. Using vagrant and ansible:
 * Make sure you have [vagrant](http://www.vagrantup.com) and [ansible](http://www.ansible.com) installed.
 * Make sure you have [virtualbox](https://www.virtualbox.org/) installed.
 * clone this repository